horse-link/horse.link/docs/sdk.md

 ### marketContractAddress

-The address of a market contract
+The address of a market contract.

 ## Returns